In this post, we explore the concept of forgiveness…What is it? Who benefits? Why is it important? And, most importantly, how do we do it?

 In The Book of Joy, Archbishop Desmond Tutu states,

-When we can forgive, we are able to stop labeling our self as a “victim” and move forward from a place of growth.
+When we can forgive, we are able to stop labelling our self as a “victim” and move forward from a place of growth.

 Steps to Forgiveness